-12 CLINICAL PHARMACOLOGY 12.1 Mechanism of Action
+12 CLINICAL PHARMACOLOGY

+12.1 Mechanism of Action

-Oxycodone hydrochloride, a pure opioid agonist, is relatively selective for the mu receptor. although it can interact with other opioid receptors at higher does.
+Oxycodone hydrochloride an opioid agonist is relatively selective for the mu recentor Oxycodonic hydrochroride, an optoid agonist, is relatively selective for the flut receptor, although it can interact with other opioid receptors at higher doses.
 In addition to analgesia, the widely diverse effects of oxycodone hydrochloride include drowsiness, changes in mood, respiratory depression, decreased gastrointestinal motility, nausea, vomiting, and alterations of the endocrine and autonomic nervous system.